airsonic-advanced/airsonic-advanced/README.md

 Airsonic-Advanced v10.6.x series (and its snapshots) are intercompatible with vanilla Airsonic 10.6.x series.
 This may not necessarily be the case with 11.x versions.

 Also note that Airsonic-Advanced 11.x (and its snapshots) are *breaking* (non-backwards-compatible) version changes.
 You will not be able to revert back to 10.6.x after upgrading (the system _does_ create a backup of the DB in case such revert is necessary, but it must be manually restored).

+Airsonic-Advanced snapshots are generally pretty stable and recommended for use over the stable releases (which may be extremely outdated).

 ### Stand-alone binaries
 Airsonic-Advanced can be downloaded from